back to the MAIN INDEX

 MEO PATACCA'S SETTING

-In Meo Patacca, Rome's role goes well beyond that of a simple background or a passive setting.
-The city interacts with the plot, with the personages, as in the passage where Tolla gets lost in the crowd caused by the castle's fireworks display, or in the passage where the ghetto is placed under siege.
-Although the houses of Meo, Nuccia, Calfurnia, Marco Pepe, etc. only existed in the author's imagination, several sites where action takes place are specifically involved; Berneri does not only mention them, he describes them, almost as if they too were taking part to the story.
+In Meo Patacca, the role played by Rome goes well beyond that of a simple background or a passive setting.
+The city interacts with the plot, with the personages, as in the passage where Tolla gets lost in the crowd caused by the castle's fireworks display, or in the passage where the Jewish ghetto is placed under siege.
+Although the houses of Meo, Nuccia, Calfurnia, Marco Pepe, etc. only existed in the author's imagination, several real sites where action takes place are specifically involved; Berneri does not only mention them, he describes them, almost as if they too were taking part to the story.

-The aim of this page is to briefly review these sites, also to compare their present look with the one they had in the 17th century, which in some cases was quite different.
+The aim of this page is to briefly review these sites (also described in other sections of the website), and to compare their present look with the one they had in the 17th century, which in some cases was quite different.

 CAMPO VACCINO